-In addition, the PIR sensors are pointed “downward” to detect people walking within five to 30 feet away while minimizing notifications from things like traffic.
+In addition, the PIR sensors are pointed downward to detect motion from five feet to 30 feet away, while minimizing notifications from things like traffic.

 How far out does motion detection go?

-The motion detection on powered Ring devices can “see” about 30 feet away from the camera.
+The motion detection on powered Ring devices can detect motion up to 30 feet away from the camera.

 How do I temporarily disable Motion completely?

 If you would like to go further than setting up a Motion Schedule and completely disable Motion Detection, please follow these steps: